 2. Part A - Section 6A rebate (medical scheme fees tax credit)

-All taxpayers (taxpayers under 65, taxpayers 65 and older and taxpayers with a disability) qualify to claim an MTC in respect of contributions paid by them (or deemed to have been paid by them) to a registered medical scheme.
+Taxpayers qualify to claim an MTC in respect of contributions paid by them (or deemed to have been paid by them) to a registered medical scheme.

 2.1 Qualifying persons for whom contributions may be claimed